Where To Post Apartments for Rent or Sale For Free In New York

 Zillow

 Yes, it’s true.
-The real estate juggernaut known as Zillow does allow for a lot of free listings.
-Unfortunately, the number of people who can list on Zillow is very limited.
+The real estate juggernaut known as Zillow allows for many free listings.
+Unfortunately, the number of people who can list on Zillow is minimal.

-For the most part, this is only doable if you have an FSBO home to sell or if you just want to post a single rental ad.
-However, the visibility for this is amazing.
+For the most part, this is only doable if you have an FSBO home to sell or want to post a single rental ad.
+However, the visibility for this is fantastic.

 Facebook Marketplace